enumcase/github-app/README.md

 # github-app
-My attempt at making Github Followers app of Sean Allen
+My attempt at making Github Followers app by Sean Allen

 You can see some of the screens below: